Wieskamp helps No. 14 Iowa hold off Pittsburgh 69-68

 THE TAKEAWAY

-Pitt: The Panthers have to be more than a little optimistic after their first performance on the road.
-They shot 61.3 percent in the first half at a venue they've never played in before and knocked Iowa's potent offense off its rhythm for much of the night.
+Pitt: The Panthers have to be more than a little encouraged by their first performance on the road.
+They shot the lights out in a venue they've never played in before and knocked Iowa's potent offense off its rhythm for much of the night.

 Iowa: It's too early to tell if this will end up being remembered as a November clunker - nearly every team in America has at least one - or a troubling sign that the Hawkeyes' defense, a major problem a year ago, is still too leaky.
 Still, Iowa got the stops it needed late.